kakrusch/docana-project-luka/README.md

 ## Introduction (Background)

 <div align="justify">
-In spoken language, the word <kbd>ok</kbd> is uttered frequently and can appear in different contexts.
+In spoken language, the word <strong>ok</strong> is uttered frequently and can appear in different contexts.
 Multiple studies have investigated in which ways the word is used in English and other languages.
-According to Burchifield (1982 in Adegbija & Bello, 2019), the word ***okay*** can appear as a response or phrase to show acceptance or agreement.
+According to Burchifield (1982 in Adegbija & Bello, 2019), the word <em>okay</em> can appear as a response or phrase to show acceptance or agreement.
 Additionally, it can be classified as an adjective to mean “correct”, good”, or “satisfactory.
 Condon (1986 in Lee, 2008) introduces `okey` as a marker of transitions in discourse.
-Finally, in another study by Adegbija & Bello (2001), the usage of `O.K.` was investigated in Nigerian English and compared to (“Standard”) English.
+Finally, in another study by Adegbija & Bello (2001), the usage of <em>*O.K.*</em> was investigated in Nigerian English and compared to (“Standard”) English.
 In Nigerian English, it can be used as a gap filler, surprise, or discourse termination.
 </div>

 <p align="justify">